GreenArrow Updates

 This release lowers the dynamic defaults for apache_max_clients and passenger_max_requests_in_queue, reducing overall memory utilization to be closer to what it was before the April 2018 release of Engine 4.1.216.
 If you’re running Engine 4.1.215 or earlier, then your release predates dynamic defaults, so no extra steps are required.
 If you’re running Engine 4.1.216 or later, then we recommend the following:

-If the system has more than 4GB of RAM and at least 4 CPU cores, those numbers are increased:
+The new dynamic defaults are calculated as follows: All systems start with the following: If the system has more than 4GB of RAM and at least 4 CPU cores, those numbers are increased: |

 |